davidkakov111/MovieCatalog/README.md

 Analytics Panel: 📊
 Provides statistics on the popularity of movies and categories.
 All data can be exported in PDF format.

+Watch list: 📋
+The user can add and remove movies from their watchlist.

 Film Slideshow: 🖼️
 Movies contain multiple images, which are displayed in a slideshow format alongside the poster.